-Virtual walking tours of cities and sights have also taken off – a version of slow tv filmed by people with cameras, phones or Go Pros, often running for hours.
+Virtual walking tours of cities and sights have also taken off – a version of slow tv filmed by people, some professional guides, with cameras, phones or Go Pros, often running for hours.
 They are a great way to get a taste of life on the street.

 You might also explore our very popular Super list of great ideas for kids at home, which has more than 250 listings of activities.

 Our fabulous northern Asian neighbour is an intoxicating mix of the old and the new - preserving ancient culture with the buzz of 24-hour cities such as Tokyo.

 To get started with some basic facts about the country in a kid-friendly form, check out the Japan page on the National Geographic Kids website.